gwint/mystore/README.md

 ## Start up and interact with a MyStore cluster

-While inside the distributed-key-value-store directory, runnning ./build/MyStore <port-number> will start a MyStore node listening on a port represented by <port-number>.
+While inside the mystore directory, runnning ./build/MyStore <port-number> will start a MyStore node listening on a port represented by <port-number>.
 Once this has been done on all machines whose information is included in cluster.membership, a command line tool can be used to start the cluster's operation and store/retrieve mappings from the cluster.
 For example, the following commands